calcuis/ai-picture-generator-gui/README.md

 ## cryptopunk generator GUI version

 The provided Python code is a simple graphical user interface (GUI) application using the Tkinter library for generating and displaying CryptoPunk images.
-CryptoPunks are unique 24x24 pixel art characters (selected as an example).
+CryptoPunks are unique 24x24 pixel art characters (selected as an example of this demonstration).
 The application uses a pre-trained TensorFlow model to generate these images based on random input noise.
 Here's a breakdown of the code:

 Import Libraries: